Magnificent Muscial Flying Display (Drive-in)

 Originally planned was the 23rd Flying Proms, blending exquisite flying in display sequences with classical music played by a live orchestra in the atmosphere of a British Proms.

-However, the Covid-19 situation has changed the format, which is now the Drive-in Magnificent Musical Flying Display.
-Star flying displays will be the BBMF Lancaster and a flypast by the Red Arrows, who will be supported by resident aircraft for more than an hour of flying.
-Before and after the flying, the Spitfire Sisters will provide live music and the event will conclude with a firework finale at 21.00.
+However, the Covid-19 situation changed the format, which became the Drive-in Magnificent Musical Flying Display.
+Star flying displays were to be the BBMF Lancaster and a flypast by the Red Arrows, but these and other displays were cancelled because of the weather.

-Although the Swiss Garden has been closed during earlier shows, it will be open from 14.00-19.00 (no dogs) and vintage bus rides also return: pick up from 15.30-18.30 outside Hangar 1.
-The house will also be open for pre-booked tours, but not the hangars.
+Although the Swiss Garden has been closed during earlier shows, it was open from 14.00-19.00 (no dogs) and vintage bus rides also returned.
+The house was also open for pre-booked tours.

 About Old Warden